Certificate in Healthcare Quality and Safety

 Physicians, nurses, pharmacists, administrators, and other personnel who are involved in leading improvements in the healthcare delivery system and who desire more formal skills in the field of quality improvement and patient safety.

-Visit our Who Should Apply? page.
+Visit our Who Should Apply? page

 Please refer to the Certificate Admissions page for updated application requirements and how to apply online.

-HQS612 Principles and Practice of QI
+HQS6120 Principles and Practice of QI I

 Hybrid*

-HQS650 Systems Thinking & Patient Safety
+HQS6500 Systems Thinking & Patient Safety

-Course schedules are published and updated for upcoming schedules on the Penn SRFS website here.
 Note that course times and locations are subject to change and will be updated.

 *Some online and hybrid courses will not meet every week and have both synchronous and asynchronous components.
 Contact us for exact dates for the current year.